huntandhackett/Antignis/README.md

           )-(
           \_/

-More documentation fill follow later in week 42-43 2022.
 Link to blogpost: https://www.huntandhackett.com/blog/introducing-antignis-a-data-driven-tool-to-configure-windows-hostbased-firewall

+Updates on technical documentation will follow later this week (42)